R9295/thesis-public/README.md

 ```
 10. translate the ``profraw`` to ``profdata``

+This command should be run for EVERY TRIAL of EVERY TARGET for EVERY FUZZER.
 ```
 llvm-profdata-18 merge -sparse <FUZZER>.<TARGET>.<TRIAL>.profraw -o <FUZZER>.<TARGET>.<TRIAL>.profdata
 ```
 11. get the coverage

+This command should be run for EVERY TRIAL of EVERY TARGET for EVERY FUZZER.

 This will give you the coverage of the target in html.
-There you will see the median branch coverage for all targets, intrepreter and parser.
+There you will see the branch coverage for all targets, intrepreter and parser.
 ```
 llvm-cov-18 show -format=html -instr-profile=<FUZZER>.<TARGET>.<TRIAL>.profdata  ./<FUZZER>-cov -output-dir=<COVERAGE_OUTPUT>
 ```